dromotherm/documentation/pages/themis/overview/themis_softs.md

 To monitor in realime electric consumption, Themis uses [emonhub](http://github.com/openenergymonitor/emonhub), which is maintained by the emoncms developers

-We maintain a specific version of emonhub including a specific interfacer to manage ethernet sockets on a **HIOKI 8204-20** datalogger

 ## data processing

 Datas recorded to feeds can be easily processed by well known python frameworks : numpy and tensorflow.